Jagiellonian University Medical College: School of Medicine in English

-History of Pharmacy
+Faculty of Pharmacy

-The first Chairs of Pharmacy in Poland were formed as a direct result of the disbanding of the Jesuit order in 1773.
+The first chairs of pharmacy in Poland were formed as a direct result of the disbanding of the Jesuit order in 1773.
 At the time, this order had complete control over the entire Polish education system.
 The fact that the Commission of National Education was able to take over Jesuit possessions made education reform all the more possible.
-The end result was a three-stage secular educational system with elementary schools at the base and two universities (or Main Schools, as they were called) - the Crown School of Kraków and the Lithuanian School of Vilnius.
+The end result was a three-stage secular educational system with elementary schools at the base and two universities (or Main Schools, as they were called) – the Crown School of Kraków and the Lithuanian School of Vilnius.

 Andrzej Badurski was the major initiator of reform in the teaching of pharmacy.
 Andrzej Szaser also helped in implementing these reforms.
-In 1783, the Chair of Pharmacy and Medical Matter was established at the Crown School of Kraków.
-Its first Professor was Jan Szaster (1746-1793), a Kraków pharmacist and Doctor of Medicine.
+In 1783, the chair of pharmacy and medical matter was established at the Crown School of Kraków.
+Its first professor was Jan Szaster (1746–1793), a Kraków pharmacist and Doctor of Medicine.

 In 1804, pharmacy training was shortened to one year in all schools of the Austrian monarchy, including the Crown School of Kraków.
 After the Republic of Kraków was established in 1815, a two-year pharmacy course was introduced into the Kraków School.

 From 1809, the education of pharmacists took place at two faculties, namely at the Faculty of Medicine, and Philosophy.
-In 1809, Józef Sawiczewski was appointed Head of the Chair of Pharmacy and Medical Matter.
-After his death in 1825, this function was entrusted to Florian Sawiczewski, the most outstanding Pharmacy Professor of the time.
-In 1851, he was named Rector of Jagiellonian University.
+In 1809, Józef Sawiczewski was appointed head of the chair of pharmacy and Medical Matter.
+After his death in 1825, this function was entrusted to Florian Sawiczewski, the most outstanding pharmacy professor of the time.
+In 1851, he was named rector of Jagiellonian University.

-In 1833, the Chair of Pharmacy was integrated with the Chair of General and Applied Chemistry, later a part of the Faculty of Philosophy, which substantially changed how the teaching of pharmacy was organized.
+In 1833, the chair of pharmacy was integrated with the chair of general and applied chemistry, later a part of the Faculty of Philosophy, which substantially changed how the teaching of pharmacy was organized.
 In the period from 1857 to 1920, pharmacy students had their classes conducted by such renowned professors as Edward Janczewski, Józef Łazarski, Emil Czyrniański, Karol Olszewski, Zygmunt Wróblewski, Marian Smoluchowski, Rafał Czerwiakowski, Józef Rostafiński, and Władysław Szajnocha.